How to update Apple devices to correct security flaw - NewsBreak

 iPhone, iPad, or iPod Touch

-— Plug your device into power and connect to the internet with Wi-Fi.
+— Plug in your device and make sure you’re connected to the internet.

 — Go to Settings General, then tap Software Update.